How to....with Alexander Technique

 •Release your legs!
 Think of releasing your legs away from your pelvis rather than pulling them into your body to help hold you up.
 Pulling in is tiring and tightening!

 •Have a soft and tall body!
-People tend to alternative between the two extremes of either slumping/ collapsing forward or pulling themselves into a military style ‘shoulders back, chest out’ posture.
+People tend to alternate between the two extremes of either slumping/ collapsing forward or pulling themselves into a military style ‘shoulders back, chest out’ posture.
 We need to find the middle ground to make life easier.
-Think of the support for you torso coming up though the centre of you and release your tummy muscles.
-Imaging that your head is very lightly balancing on the top of your spine.
+Think of the support for your torso coming up though the centre of you and release your tummy muscles.
+Imagine that your head is very lightly balancing on the top of your spine.
 Your whole torso can then lengthen and widen.

 •Let your shoulders rest!
 Allow your shoulder girdle to rest on the top of your ribcage.
-Don”t pull your shoulders back or forward, up or down.
+There is no need to pull your shoulders back or forward, up or down.
 Let them flow away from one another, outwards.

 •Breathe!
 When you release your tummy muscles, you can breathe more freely, feeling movement in your rib cage and tummy.
-This also allows the springy elastic support of your spine in its natural and appropriate curves.
+This also allows the springy elastic support of your spine to find its natural and appropriate curves.
 Breathing freely in and out is also very relaxing.

 If you want to learn more and get a real feel for how the Alexander Technique can give you the skills to make everyday living easier and less stressful its always easier to get the full experience from a qualified teacher like myself.

 How to Stand at your Desk with Ease and Poise